Service Opportunities

 Lectors (Adult and Youth)

-Lectors read the lessons during the worship service.
-Teams of lectors serve specific services.
-Contact: Sally Basso
+Lectors read the Bible lessons appointed for Sunday during the worship services.

-Ushers greet worshipers as they arrive at church, provide bulletins and seating assistance, receive the offering and help worshipers as they come to Communion.
+Ushers greet worshipers as they arrive at church for traditional services, provide bulletins and seating assistance, collect the offering, and guide worshipers as they come to Communion.
+Contact: Kathie Seabrook

 GROW